 Lance Morrow

-Lance Morrow is the Henry Grunwald Senior Fellow at the Ethics and Public Policy Center.
-His work focuses on the moral and ethical dimensions of public events, including developments in regard to freedom of speech, freedom of thought, and political correctness on American campuses, with a view to the future consequences of such suppressions.
+Lance Morrow was the Henry Grunwald Senior Fellow at the Ethics and Public Policy Center.
+His work focused on the moral and ethical dimensions of public events, including developments regarding freedom of speech, freedom of thought, and political correctness on American campuses, with a view to the future consequences of such suppressions.

 Read full bio.

-Lance Morrow is the Henry Grunwald Senior Fellow at the Ethics and Public Policy Center.
-His work focuses on the moral and ethical dimensions of public events, including developments in regard to freedom of speech, freedom of thought, and political correctness on American campuses, with a view to the future consequences of such suppressions.
+Lance Morrow was the Henry Grunwald Senior Fellow at the Ethics and Public Policy Center.
+His work focused on the moral and ethical dimensions of public events, including developments regarding freedom of speech, freedom of thought, and political correctness on American campuses, with a view to the future consequences of such suppressions.

-Morrow’s award-winning essays, appearing in TimeSmithsonianThe New York TimesThe Atlantic, and other publications, have offered probing analyses of American culture and politics in the transition from the 20th to the 21st century.
+Morrow’s award-winning essays, appearing in TimeSmithsonianThe New York TimesThe Atlantic, and other publications, offered probing analyses of American culture and politics in the transition from the 20th to the 21st century.

 Morrow wrote about every presidential election from Nixon to Obama, wars from Vietnam to Bosnia to the Middle East.
 Morrow was the author of more than 150 cover stories for Time, including eight Man of the Year articles.